abhishek-kumar-code/Redfish_Public/Specification.md

 The root URL for the service returns a ServiceRoot resource as defined by this specification.

+Services shall not require authentication in order to retrieve the service root and "/redfish" documents.

 ##### Metadata Document Request

 Redfish services shall expose a [metadata document](#service-metadata) describing the service at the "/redfish/v1/$metadata" resource.
 This metadata document describes the resources and collections available at the root, and references additional metadata documents describing the full set of resource types exposed by the service.